Focus turns to senator with doctor guilty of Medicare fraud

 Prosecutors had no immediate comment.

+The senator’s defense attorney, Abbe Lowell, said he spoke with Menendez after the verdict, “and he is saddened for his long-time friend and is thinking of his family on this difficult day.”

+“As we have known for the past two years, the issues involved in Dr. Melgen’s case in South Florida had no bearing on the allegations made against the Senator, and this verdict will have no impact on him,” Lowell’s statement said.

 Melgen and Menendez face trial on Sept.
-6 in New Jersey on charges the doctor bribed the senator for favors, including intervention in the fraud probe.
+6 in New Jersey on charges the doctor bribed the senator for favors, including intervention in a billing dispute with Medicare.

 Prosecutors convinced jurors the doctor stole up to $105 million from the federal medical insurance program between 2008 and 2013 by performing unneeded tests and treatments on mostly elderly and disabled patients.